gerdis/pytorch_video_classification/README.md

 # Transformer-Based Video Classification in PyTorch using Rotary Positional Embeddings

-## Project Description
+## Description

-The project demonstrates the implementation of a transformer-based video classifier in PyTorch.
+This project demonstrates the implementation of a transformer-based video classifier in PyTorch.

-High-level features from the first 24 frames of each video were extracted with a pre-trained image classification model (DenseNet121).
+High-level features from the first 24 frames of each video were extracted with a pre-trained image classification model.
 A transformer-based classification model was then trained on the sequences of extracted frame features to recognize the action performed in a video.

 The model consists of a TransformerEncoder module with Rotary Positional Embedding (RoPE) and 4 attention heads,